Typographic unit: Development

+In Europe, the Didot point system was created by François-Ambroise Didot (1730–1804) in c.
+1783.
+Didot's system was based on the 1742 standard established for the Kingdom of France by Pierre Simon Fournier, but Didot modified Fournier's system by adjusting the base unit to a French Royal inch (pouce), whereas Fournier's unit was based on the traditional Paris inch.

 However, the basic idea of the point system – to generate different type sizes by multiplying a single minimum unit calculated by dividing a base measurement unit such as one French Royal inch – was not Didot's invention, but Fournier's.
+(Note: Actually, Sebastien Truchet (1657–1729) had invented a similar type sizing system before Fournier implemented his point system.
+Truchet's system was applied to the types of the Imprimerie Royale, the romains du roi.
+It is thought that Fournier knew about Truchet's scheme that was based on the standard French Royal inch and a very fine unit of1/204 ligne.
+For further information on Truchet's system, refer to James Mosley's "The New Type Bodies of the Imprimerie Royale", pp. 400–408, Vol. 3, The Manuel Typographique of Pierre-Simon Fournier le jeune, Darmstadt 1995. and Jacques André's "Truchet & Types" .)
 In Fournier's system, an approximate French Royal inch (pouce) is divided by 12 to calculate 1 ligne, which is then divided by 6 to get 1 point.
 Didot just made the base unit (one French Royal inch) identical to the standard value defined by the government.